 You should carefully consider whether you have valid grounds to contest the infringement.
 If you are unsuccessful in court, you will be found guilty and be liable for extra costs, including an offender levy.

-If you haven't received the enforcement order yet, and it is still before the due date on your fine or court order, you can dispute the fine by contacting the agency or court that issued it.
+If you haven't received the enforcement order yet, and the due date on your fine or court order has not yet passed, you can dispute the fine by contacting the agency or court that issued it.

 We cannot waive a fine issued by another agency or an order issued by a court.

-If you do not pay the whole amount or take one of the other actions above by the due date, we will take one or more enforcement actions against you—for example, we can suspend your driver licence, clamp your vehicle or seize and sell your vehicle.
+If you don't act by the due date, we will take one or more enforcement actions against you—for example, we can suspend your driver licence, clamp your vehicle or seize and sell your vehicle.

 If you have other debts with us, any payment you make could be applied to those debts first.

-If you are unable to pay by the due date, you may be eligible for an instalment plan.
+If you can't pay by the due date, you may be eligible to pay by instalments.